-This is the number one question we get from transfer applicants, and we understand why.
+This is the number one question we get from transfer applicants (it’s pretty commonly asked by freshman applicants taking college courses, too), and we understand why.
 The answer impacts how long it will take to earn your degree and how much tuition you’ll need to pay.

 Getting the information you need in a timely manner is important, so we’ve provided three tools to give you answers — regardless of where you are in the application process

 1. Official course review via the CSU Registrar

 Additional things to keep in mind